olofumark/ByteStreaming_KAFKA_Producer/README.md

-# Apache Kafka Producer Demo
+# APACHE_KAFKA stream producer in a KRaft managed cluster.

-This project utilizes KRaft for cluster management, replacing the traditional Zookeeper-based approach.
+This project utilizes KRaft replacing the traditional Zookeeper-based approach.

 This is the producer component of a Java/Spring Boot project.
-It demonstrates both basic and advanced Apache Kafka functionalities, ranging from pub-sub to complex stream processing scenarios.
+It demonstrates both basic and advanced Apache Kafka streaming functionalities, ranging from pub-sub to complex stream processing scenarios.